mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

     $ sudo chgrp -R jenkins /opt/jenkins
     $ sudo ln -s /opt/jenkins /var/libjenkins

-..
-NOTE:: I originally couldn't start Jenkins, until I realized that
+..  note:: I originally couldn't start Jenkins, until I realized that
     I hadn't updated the owner and group.

 This means that Jenkins' HOME folder is actually in /opt/jenkins, but we have a